 What to do in Tokyo at night?
-Unlike the inherent tranquility during the day, nightlife here becomes colorful and bustling with engaging entertainment activities.
+Nightlife in Tokyo is colorful with many entertainment activities.
 So, if you plan to hang out after dark, check out this list of my favorite things to do at night in Tokyo below.

 Join a pub crawl